The Quarterly Wealth Reset: Audit, Pivot, and Accelerate in 90 Days for $110K–$130K Operators

 Q1 results:

-Objective 2: Achieved Week 9 (ahead of schedule) = 18 hours weekly founder time freed
+Objective 2: Achieved in Week 9 (ahead of schedule), freeing 18 hours of founder time weekly.

 Revenue: $111K → $134K (+21% in 90 days)